 Published by DVD Beaver in April 2006.
-I’ve updated this to include further links for all the films that have subsequently become available; there are in fact quite a few of these, and, unless I’ve missed something, only one title that isn’t currently available, The Argyle Secrets. — J.R.
+I’ve updated this to include further links for films that have subsequently become available; there are in fact quite a few of these, and, unless I’ve missed something, only one title that isn’t currently available, The Argyle Secrets. — J.R.

 Most of my favorite offbeat musicals are commercially available on DVD, and I wrote about them for DVDBeaver in March.
 I can’t say the same about most of my favorite noirs, and I’m not sure why this is so.

 It’s also important to stress that “noir” isn’t a genre; it’s a category that’s applied retroactively to films with certain traits in common — a practice started by French critics and eventually continued by us Yanks and others.
 (Check out James Naremore’s definitive 1998 book on the subject, More Than Night: Film Noir in its Contexts.)
 This makes it something more flexible than a genre, and I’ve tried to honor this factor in some of my choices.

 In the following list I’ve managed to make peace with myself by appending one SBA title (which stands for “should be available”) to each one that you can currently buy, in the same general category, with brief explanations added.
 (In fact, many of my SBA titles can be found in pirated DVD-Rs by determined web surfers, though not always in decent copies.
 Let’s hope that this fact might spur the various copyright holders of these films into finally bringing them out in better editions.)